top of page

 REPERTOIRE OF BASIC STEPS:

-• Front and back basic step.
+• Front and back basic steps.

-REPERTOIRE OF PARTNER MOVEMENTS:
+BASIC REPERTOIRE OF PARTNER MOVEMENTS:

-• Circular side displacement in open position.
+• Perform a circular side displacement in open position.

-• Simple turn.
+• Execute a simple turn.

-• Cycle of simple turns without contact.
+• Practice a cycle of simple turns without contact.

 Do you want to learn more about all these topics?